-OCCT 6810 MODALITIES IN OCCUPATIONAL THERAPY (3) This is an elective course that provides students with the theory and application of both thermal and electrical physical agent modalities.
-Topics included are theory, treatment procedures, and proper application of various physical agent modalities.
-Students are expected to complete a comprehensive literature review.
-This course meets the requirements established by Tennessee's Health Related Board for use of physical agent modalities in practice.
-Students completing this course are eligible for certification in both thermal and electrical modalities.
-Prerequisites: OCCT 5550 and OCCT 5551.
+OCCT 6810 Modalities in Occupational Therapy (3).
+This is an elective course that provides students an opportunity to learn the theory and to practice the application of thermal and electrical modalities used by occupational therapy practitioners.
+This course meets the requirements established by Tennessee's Health Related Board for certification in the use of modalities in occupational therapy practice.
+Prerequisites:OCCT 5650, OCCT 6551, OCCT 6554, and OCCT 5450.

-OCCT 6820 SENSORY PROCESSING AND INTEGRATION (3) This course is an elective designed for students interested in working with children or adults with developmental disabilities.
+OCCT 6820 Sensory Processing and Integration (1).
+This course is an elective designed for students interested in working with children or adults with developmental disabilities.
 Students analyze the relationship between neurological differences, learning, and behavior as well as the interactive elements of the person, environment, and their impact on occupation.
 They learn specific skills to manage neurological differences and facilitate typical behavior and learning patterns in order to maximize occupational performance.
-Prerequisites: OCCT 5200, OCCT 5250, OCCT 5251.
+Prerequisites: OCCT 5660, OCCT 6561, OCCT 6561, and OCCT 5450.

-OCCT 6830 ASSISTIVE TECHNOLOGY (3) This elective course provides an overview of legal and ethical issues as well as funding procedures related to assistive technology.
+OCCT 6830 Assistive Technology (1).
+This elective course provides an overview of legal and ethical issues as well as funding procedures related to assistive technology.
 Students apply assistive technology to a variety of areas of occupation.
 They use client-centered strategies, develop, and manage assistive technology interventions and funding strategies.
-Prerequisites: OCCT 5150, OCCT 5250, OCCT 5550, OCCT 6250.
+Prerequisites:OCCT 5660, OCCT 6561, OCCT 6564, and OCCT 5450.

-OCCT 6840 INDEPENDENT STUDY (3) This course provides an opportunity for students to explore a topic of interest, under the approval and guidance of an occupational therapy faculty member.
-Prerequisites: approval of the department head and a plan of study approved by the supervising faculty member.
+OCCT 6840 Independent Study (1).
+This course provides an opportunity for students to explore a topic of interest, under the approval and guidance of an occupational therapy faculty member.
+Prerequisite: OCCT 5660, OCCT 6560, OCCT 6561, OCCT 6564, OCCT 5450, approval of the department head, and an approved plan of study by the supervising faculty member.

-OCCT 6904 INTERNSHIP I (6) This first internship course requires the minimum equivalent of 940 hours of participation in an assigned and approved practice setting under the supervision of an occupational therapy practitioner with one year of clinical or professional experience, according to accreditation standards.
+OCCT 6904 Internship I/First Level II Fieldwork Experience (6).
+This first internship course requires the minimum of 12 weeks, the equivalent of 470 hours, of participation in an assigned and approved practice setting under the supervision of an occupational therapy practitioner, or another health care professional with three years of clinical or professional experience, according to accreditation standards.
 The setting must be approved by the Academic Fieldwork Coordinator in the Occupational Therapy Graduate Program.
 Students must successfully complete all required Occupational Therapy courses prior to enrolling in this course.
-Prerequisites: successful completion of comprehensive written examination, permission of department head.
+Prerequisites: OCCT 5860, OCCT 5420, OCCT 5421, OCCT 5760, 2 credits of OCCT electives, and successful completion of comprehensive examination.